A-Djihadi/A-Djihadi/README.md

 - 👀 I’m interested in Web Dev with a preference in back-end (MongoDB and NodeJs) and Object-Oriented Programming(OOP) with Java.
 - 🌱 I’m currently learning ReactJs and Software engineering
 - 💞️ I’m looking to collaborate on OOP project or Web project.
-- 📫 How to reach me djihadi.ahamdy@gmail.com or ahamdy@insa-toulouse.
+- 📫 How to reach me djihadi.ahamdy@gmail.com or ahamdy@insa-toulouse.fr